Faculty for the Master's Program in Economic Law

 Philippe Guillermin is the head of the Office of Consumer Protection and Fair Trade Policy (3A) within the Directorate General for Competition, Consumer Affairs, and Fraud Prevention.
 He speaks to students about public policies on consumer protection.

 Yann le Targat is a member of the Montpellier Bar.
 He assists the firm’s clients with intellectual property and information and communication technology matters as they expand their businesses, as well as with any litigation they may face.
-He has particular expertise in payment methods and services, having served as legal counsel in the establishment of a payment institution based in Luxembourg and France.
-He also practices in consumer law, particularly in litigation related to the effective annual interest rate (TEG) in credit matters.
-It is this latter, particularly rich experience that he shares with students.
-He is also the founder of the Mediterranean Arbitration Center, which operates under the Languedoc-Roussillon Chamber of Commerce and Industry.
+He has particular expertise in payment methods and services, having served as legal counsel in the establishment of a payment institution with operations in Luxembourg and France.
+He also practices in consumer law, particularly in litigation involving the effective annual interest rate (TEG) in credit matters.
+It is this particularly rich experience that he shares with students.
+He was also instrumental in founding the Mediterranean Arbitration Center, which operates under the Languedoc-Roussillon Chamber of Commerce and Industry.

 Boris Ruy is a member of the Lyon Bar.
 He has been a partner at the law firm FIDAL since 2015.
-He is a practice leader in the Competition and Distribution Department, specializing in contract law, competition law, and distribution law; commercial and criminal litigation; and arbitration; as well as providing assistance during competition investigations (including preliminary inquiries, search and seizure operations) and other administrative investigations.
+He is a practice leader in the Competition and Distribution Department, focusing on contract law, competition law, and distribution law; commercial and business criminal litigation; and arbitration; as well as providing assistance during competition investigations (including routine investigations, on-site inspections, and seizures) and other administrative investigations.

 He teaches litigation practice.